AleeAlette1/NEOs_Project/README.md

 |     Fred Jambor    |Machine Learning|      Manage the Machine Learning Model & Design     |

 ## Communication Protocols
-Our group communicated via zoom 3 different times this week and we all agreed on our roles and the deadline each person had to meet.
+- Segment 1: Our group communicated via zoom 3 different times this week and we all agreed on our roles and the deadline each person had to meet.
 Because our group is from all over the country, we found it easier to answer any questions or give updates using our Slack group channel.
 Everyone was able to do their work on time, so our communication protocols are working for our group.
+- Segment 2: Our group communicated via zoom both during class times and outside of class times.
+We also continue to use our group slack channel for any qucik questions/comments.
+Even though we are allocated two weeks for segment 2, our group agreed to finish it within 1 week and start on segment 3 early so that we have enough time to work on the presentation aspect of our project.

 ### Locations of Project Deliverables:
 |           Objective          |    Location   |